carolisteia/lancelot-par-maints-langages/README.md

 👉 [View aligned chapter](https://github.com/carolisteia/lancelot-par-maints-langages/blob/main/segmentation_alignment_results/outputs/lancelot_1_bert_new/final_result.html)

+## 🤝 Contributing to the Project

+Contributions to the project are highly encouraged, whether they be additional data, bug fixes, or enhancements to the analysis scripts.
+To contribute:

+1. **Fork the Repository** – Start by forking the repository and cloning it locally.
+2. **Create a Branch** – Make your changes in a new branch named after the feature or fix.
+3. **Submit a Pull Request** – After pushing your changes to your fork, open a pull request for discussion and review.

 ## 🔖 Citation
 If you use the corpus or refer to the alignment methodology, please cite: